alexander-malafeev/sleep-scoring/README.md

 To use pretrained network you can run the script predict.py.
 You should set the variable n_channels.
 It can be 1, 2 or 3.
 The network will use 1 EEG channels, 1 EEG + 2 EOG channels, or 1 EEG + 2 EOG + 1 EMG correspondingly.

+If your recording is longer than 8 hours I suggest to use a script predict_split.py.
+It splits the recording into segments (by default 1000 epochs long) to make sure there would be enough memory.

 The .mat files with the results will be stored in the folder ./score_sleep/pred/ After the recordings are scored you can plot the result by using the matlab script plot_res.m located in the folder score sleep.
 Script will product the hypnograms and store them in the folder ./score_sleep/plot.